 Parades - or, indeed, any other military routines which we might have been used to in the UK, weren't something which featured very much in the working days of DUKW drivers during the build-up to a series of nuclear tests.
 On the contrary, from a personal point of view, what we were involved with in the south Pacific was the nearest I ever got to 'proper' work during my time in the army.
 Instead of training - i.e. pretending - what we were doing was the real thing and we were at what is now considered to be the front-line of the 'cold' war.

 RASC DUKW PARK, HMS RESOLUTION, CHRISTMAS ISLAND

 Very little on the island came about without an element of imagination and initiative coming into the equation.
 The tent which had originally been used as the RASC headquarters (shown earlier), for example, was replaced by a wooden structure which had been cobbled together using packaging materials which were surplus to requirement when the crane (above rear) was assembled.
-The vehicle-ramp (front-right above) had been a low-loader which was abandoned by US forces after WW2.
+The vehicle-ramp (front-right above) had been a low-loader which was abandoned by US forces following WW2.
 After commandeering the crane to lift it onto some wooden blocks, I managed to get someone to cut out a working area down the middle of it.
 Similarly, a former walk-in refrigeration unit (behind the ramp) was converted into a store-room.
 Interestingly, at the time the photograph was taken, we were in the process of constructing a shaded area (to the left of the store-room) where Ted and his happy helpers could get some respite from the sun whilst working on a vehicle.
 Pillars had already been driven into the ground and a roll of tarpaulin on top of the construction was waiting to be unfurled.

 Incidentally, equipment which had been abandoned during the years of USA and the UK military 'occupation' of the island developed into something approaching an ecological disaster in later years.